pteroca-com/panel/README.md

 Also, if you're interested in helping translate PteroCA.com into more languages, visit our [Crowdin page](https://crowdin.com/project/pteroca) to contribute.

-🎨 Want to create your own custom themes for PteroCA?
+Want to create your own custom themes for PteroCA?
 You can!
-Learn how to build and register your own themes in the Theme Development Guide.
+Learn how to build and register your own themes in the [Theme Development Guide](https://docs.pteroca.com/guidebook/themes).
 ---
 ### 🔑 License
 PteroCA is an open-source project licensed under the [MIT License](https://github.com/pteroca-com/panel/blob/main/LICENSE).